MikhailZoline/GitHubViewer/README.md

 Scrolling is used to detect if the request for next page is needed.

 - The MVMV is used as code structure.
-- The networking is done with URLSSession.
+- The networking is done with URLSession.
 - The JSONSerialization is done with Codable protocol.
 - The ScrollViewCell uses StackView to spread the text fields.